jensharder91/VocabularyApp/README.md

       Each level contains a number of vocabularies.
       In the vocabulary app indicates the number of times a level needs to be studied can be as follows:
       Level 1: Level needs to studied each day.
-      Level 2: Level needs to be studied every second day.
+      Level 2: Level needs to be studied every 2nd day.
-      Level 3: Level needs to be studied every third day.
+      Level 3: Level needs to be studied every 3rd day.
-      Level 4: Level needs to be studied every fourth day.
+      Level 4: Level needs to be studied every 4th day.
-      Level 5: Level needs to be studied every fifth day.
+      Level 5: Level needs to be studied every 5th day.
-      Level 6: Level needs to be studied every sixth day.
+      Level 6: Level needs to be studied every 6th day.
+      This above is to obtain the fullest proficiency.
+Now, the user does not necessarily have to follow the guide with one what day to       study what vocabulary.
+The app on the other hand will count the number he was supposed to learn a vocabulary and will not give         the proficiency level until the user has iterated the number the app makes him do so.